DSIP-FBK/DSIPTS/bash_examples/README.md

 ts:
   name: 'weather'
   version: 1              # if you need to versioning a model
   enrich: ['hour']
-  use_covariates: false #if true all the columns of the dataset will be used as past features
+  use_covariates: false   # if true all the columns of the dataset will be used as past features

+## for more information about models please look at the documentation [here] (https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/)
 model_configs:
-  cat_emb_dim: 16
-  kernel_size_encoder: 15
-  sum_emb: true
+  cat_emb_dim: 32         # dimension of categorical variables
+  kernel_size: 5  # kernel size
+  sum_emb: true           # if true each embdedding will be summed otherwise stacked
-  hidden_size: 256
+  hidden_size: 256        # hidden size of the fully connected block
-  kind: 'linear'
+  kind: 'linear'          # model type
+  dropout_rate: 0.2       # dropout
+  use_bn: false           # use or not bn layers in the first layers
+  activation: 'selu'      # activation function

 train_config:
-  batch_size: 256
+  batch_size: 128
   max_epochs: 250
+  gradient_clip_val: null          # pytorch lightening gradient clipping procedure
+  gradient_clip_algorithm: 'norm'  # pytorch lightening gradient clipping procedure

 ```